alessiapacca/Computer-Vision/README.md

 - Luc Van Gool
 - Professor Vittorio Ferrari

-The list of the assignments is:
+The topics of the assignments are the following:
 <br>
 <p align="center">
 1. Geometry and camera models <br>